-A chemical similarity check is an assessment similar to the technical equivalence assessment, performed in circumstances where a decision on the approval of the active substance has not yet been adopted and, therefore, the official reference source of the active substance is not yet established.
+17 A chemical similarity check is an assessment similar to the technical equivalence assessment, performed in circumstances where a decision on the approval of the active substance has not yet been adopted and, therefore, the official reference source of the active substance is not yet established.
 It would typically look at only the substance identity and chemical composition of an active substance originating from one source with the aim of establishing its similarity regarding the chemical composition of the same substance originating from a different source.

-Article 19(1)(c) of the BPR, Article 19, from which Article 55(1) expressly derogates.
+18 Article 19(1)(c) of the BPR, from which Article 55(1) expressly derogates.

-Article 20(1)(a)(iii) of the BPR.
+19 Article 20(1)(a)(iii) of the BPR.
 Article 19, from which Article 55(1) expressly derogates, cross-refers to Article 20 of the BPR.

-Since these are referred to in Article 17(5) of the BPR, from which Article 55(1) expressly derogates.
+20 Since these are referred to in Article 17(5) of the BPR, from which Article 55(1) expressly derogates.

+approved, Article 55(1) of the BPR is applicable (see section "How?") above, otherwise national rules apply.
 Determine whether the biocidal product falls under the scope of national derogations already adopted.
 Appendix 1 provides an overview of derogation measures adopted.
 The derogation measures may be product specific (requiring an individual application and decision) or grant a blanket permission to a category of products meeting specified criteria without the need for an individual pre-market submission.
 If you identify a disinfectant as necessary for public health but there is not yet a national derogation measure which covers it, you should raise this directly with competent national authorities (see ECHA list of Biocides authorities).

-Verify Article 95 list status.
+Verify Article 95 list status .
 Biocidal products may in principle only be placed on the market if either the substance supplier or the product supplier is included in the Article 95 list.
-Some countries have declared that they would not enforce compliance with this obligation for the COVID-19 derogation measures (see column "Approach to Article 95" in Appendix 1).
+21 Some countries have declared that they would not enforce compliance with this obligation for the COVID-19 derogation measures (see column "Approach to Article 95" in Appendix 1).
 The Article 95 list is available at: https://echa.europa.eu/regulations/biocidal-products-regulation/approved-suppliers.

-WHEN TO STOP?

-WHEN WILL DEROGATIONS EXPIRE?
+WHEN TO WHEN WILL DEROGATIONS EXPIRE?
+STOP?
 Derogations are not granted for unlimited periods of time.
-The date of expiry of derogations for fast-tracking supply of disinfectants depends on the type of derogation:

-- Derogations granted under national legislation will expire on a specific date indicated in the derogation or at the end of the duration indicated in the derogation - see Appendix 1 for an overview of granted derogations and their duration. - Derogations granted under Article 55(1) of the BPR will expire either: - At the end of the period granted in the Article 55(1) derogation, which cannot exceed 180 days; or - If an extension is requested and granted by the Commission, at the end of the period granted in the Commission extension decision, which cannot exceed 550 days.
+The date of expiry of derogations for fast-tracking supply of disinfectants depends on the type of derogation: • Derogations granted under national legislation will expire on a specific date indicated in the derogation or at the end of the duration indicated in the derogation - see Appendix 1 for an overview of granted derogations and their duration.
+Derogations granted under Article 55(1) of the BPR will expire either: At the end of the period granted in the Article 55(1) derogation, which cannot exceed 180 days; or If an extension is requested and granted by the Commission, at the end of the period granted in the Commission extension decision, which cannot exceed 550 days.
 HOW CAN COMPANIES ANTICIPATE THE EXPIRY OF DEROGATIONS?

-Article 55(1) of the BPR does not provide for a grace period when derogations end.
-The supply of disinfectants covered by the derogation is thus subject to an abrupt stop when derogations expire.
-To anticipate this, companies can:

-Monitor the validity of derogations alongside supply and the evolution of the COVID-19 pandemic, to identify anticipated further supply demands for disinfectants;

-Article 95(2) of the BPR.
+21 Article 95(2) of the BPR.